CircleChess

 Which Country Invented Chess?
 Tracing the Ancient Roots of the Royal Game

 As a lifelong chess enthusiast, I’ve always been fascinated by one simple yet profound question: Which country invented chess?
-The answer takes us on a journey across continents and centuries, revealing how a strategic war game from ancient India evolved into the beloved mind sport we know today.
-Whether you’re a beginner learning the basics or an advanced player studying grandmaster games, understanding chess’s origins deepens your appreciation for every move you make.
+India is the country that invented chess.
+But the answer takes us on a journey across continents and centuries, revealing how a strategic war game from ancient India evolved into the beloved mind sport we know today.

 Most historians agree that chess originated in northern India around the 6th century CE as Chaturanga, a Sanskrit word meaning “four divisions” (referring to the four branches of the Indian military: infantry, cavalry, elephants, and chariots).
 The game simulated battlefield strategy, with pieces representing: